Tropes applying to the Tribal Chief of the du Cronos Dynasty, Freki du Cronos

 Berserk Button: He has a few:

 - Defiance within the Dynasty.
-He's not one to jump straight to violence for every slip-up, often preferring to offer his family or subordinates another opportunity, displaying an uncommon form of practical villainy among dragons.
+He's not one to jump straight to violence for every slip-up, often preferring to offer his family or subordinates another opportunity to make up for a failing, displaying an uncommon form of practical villainy among dragons.
 However, disobeying or showing disrespect to him, particularly within earshot, is a grave error.
 Your best outcome in that scenario?
 Facing his terrifying death glare.
 The alternative?
 Let's just say it involves a not-so-pleasant encounter with the ground.

 - Bleeding.
-It's not like he doesn’t already have a fiery temper when he’s pissed, but we’d never seen him lose it completely until Nicoletta blindsided him with a ghost bullet to the face.
+It's not like he doesn’t already have a fiery temper when he’s pissed, but we’d never seen him lose it completely until Nicoletta blindsided him with a conqueror bullet to the face.
 It cut him open for the first time since he became the Tribal Chief.
-He completely snapped, charging after Nicoletta with a rage that no one had ever seen from him before.
-It got so bad that his four consorts had to restrain him while reminding him that, technically, the V7D were guests.
-Going after them without a formal fight—just like he had done with Quincey and Yuki—would be a direct insult to Laurel.
-Reluctantly, Freki backed off, but not without a serious struggle
+He completely snapped, charging after Nicoletta with a rage that no one had ever seen from him before, resulting in her knocking her out with one swing.
+His rage was so extreme that his four consorts had to physically restrain him, reminding him that the fight was over and there was no need to escalate further, as both he and Nicoletta had already proven their points.

 - If you use the word "Bitch," Freki will quickly get aggressive, especially if you're referring to one of his wives or his daughter.
 Unless there is something else that requires his immediate attention, calling him a son of a bitch will undoubtedly result in a fight.